About This Drug

 - Ask your nurse or doctor about medicine that can lessen or stop your diarrhea.

-- To help with excess gas, avoid gas-producing foods.
+- To help with excess gas, avoid gas-producing foods, such as brussels sprouts, cabbage, cauliflower, carrots, prunes and apricots.

 - Keeping your pain under control is important to your well-being.
 Please tell your doctor or nurse if you are experiencing pain.